thomaserlang/storitch/README.md

 ]
 ```

 To retrieve the file you simply specify it's hash: `GET /<hash>`.

 If the file is an image you can resize, rotate and/or format it.
 Storitch uses imagemagick for this.

 Specify the hash and add a "@" followed by the arguments.

-This allows Storitch to get the original file, make the changes and
-save the file, so it never has to do it again, as long as the arguments
-are precisely the same.

 Arguments can be specified as followed: